dylan-lang/opendylan/documentation/website/source/proposals/dep-0012-string-literals.rst

   rectangle, containing all of that subtree’s text and none of any other subtree’s.

-To conform to that rule, multi-line string literals need special treatment of leading whitespace.
-In the following two examples the programmer wants to ensure that there's no leading whitespace on any line in the resulting string literal token:
+To permit (but not require) Dylan source code to conform to that rule, multi-line string literals need special treatment of leading whitespace.
+In the following two examples the programmer wants to ensure that there is no leading whitespace on any line in the resulting string literal token:

 .. code-block:: dylan
    :linenos:
-   :caption: Without the Rectangle Rule
+   :caption: Without support for the Rectangle Rule
    :emphasize-lines: 3,4,5

    define method foo ()